 Your browser is out of date.
 It has known security flaws and may not display all features of this and other websites.
 Learn how to update your browser.

 The Bermuda Triangle: It's a forbidding, often terrifying, body of water where ships sail in, but they don't always sail out.
-For those with addiction issues, Christmas and New Year's can be our own Bermuda Triangle.
+For those with chemical dependency issues, Christmas and New Year's can be our own Bermuda Triangle.
 The holidays can take down a lot of people in recovery, but you don't have to be one of them:

 1. You don't have to go.